contractcops/auditingroadmap/Frequently asked questions/What is the use of a interface or function without implementation.md

 Inconsistency can creep into intricate systems in the development stage.
 It can also be cognitively heavy for reviewers to detect inconsistency.
 Interfaces can function as a sort of error-detection.

+Suppose someone decides that

+    getResult()

+needs an argument, e.g.

+    getResult(address user) ....

+That's a non-trivial design change that will affect a lot of things.
+Since

+    contract Test is Calculator {...}

+Test will not deploy unless the interface is updated.

+Why/How?
+-

+Function signatures are the first 4 bytes of a hash of the function name and arguments, so getResult() and getResult(uint) are completely different functions at the bytecode level.

+In practice, that means Test will compile, but it won't deploy because it will not define one of the mandatory functions defined in the inherited interface.

+That is exactly what we want because either:

+1. The interface has been redefined, meaning all clients need to adjust

+2. The implementation is incorrect, meaning adding that argument is unacceptable

+3. There is a missing implementation and the one provided is in addition to the mandatory functions, but not a replacement (both are needed).

+For style and consistency, it can be a good habit to define interfaces for implementations on a 1:1 basis.